virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 ```

 ##Custom global placeholders
-User defined placeholders can be predefined via **globals declarations**.
+User defined placeholders can be predefined via **globals declaration**.
 It will define before install manifest.
-Optional value, only object.
 For example:
 ```
 {